Happening/WhoKnows/README.md

 Who Knows
 =======

-Respond to questions with either the answer, or select someone who you think has given the correct answer.
+Answer questions by dragging the answers in the correct order.
+Afterward, you can earn extra points for guessing if others got it right.

 What's Happening?
 -----------------